 Need help with your resume, cover letter, or interview skills?
 Check out the Career Connections website or visit them in Ramstad Hall 112 to prepare for the job search.

 Need help finding a job?
 Visit Student Employment’s website to research on-campus job listings.
 You can also inquire directly to academic departments or other offices on campus for possible job openings.

 Need a Social Security Number?
-After you’ve received a job offer, you can start the Social Security Number (SSN) application process by filling out the SSN Request Letter form.
+After you’ve received a job offer, you can start the Social Security Number (SSN) application process by filling out the SSN Support Letter Request form.